microsoft/ConversationLearner-Samples/README.md

     MicrosoftAppId | Application Id GUID from previous step MicrosoftAppPassword | Application password from previous step

-5. You should be able to test your bot using Bot Framework web chat
+5. You should be able to test your Bot using Bot Framework web chat

-__Note:__ Ensure that these variables are set when deploying your bot:
+__Note:__ Ensure that these variables are set when deploying your Bot:

 Environment variable | Setting
 --- | ---